Marriage Preparation

 For many Aggies, married life will begin in a new city after graduation.
 Wherever God leads you, we encourage you to become involved in your local parish, seek friendships with other married couples, and continue growing together in faith.

 The Church desires that newly married couples continue to be accompanied and supported during the early years of marriage, when many important habits and patterns are established.
+Hopefully, the mentor relationship forged with a sponsor couple continues over the years.

 Marriage preparation does not end at the altar.
 It continues throughout a lifetime of learning how to love as husband and wife.